mattysparkles/Rebel_Codex/README.md

 Built for research.
 Built for scale.
 Built for those who want to understand the very edge of cryptographic possibility.

 Public repo launching **soon**.
 Follow the 🔐.

 ---

+### 📕 Anarchist Cookbook 2

+> “Knowledge isn’t dangerous.
+Obedience without questions is.”

+A modern reimagining of the infamous underground manual—reclaimed, refined, and repurposed for a **new era of resistance**.

+The *Anarchist Cookbook 2* is a **550+ page survival-grade field manual** for modern rebels, whistleblowers, off-grid dreamers, and anyone questioning authority in a surveillance-soaked world.
+This isn’t about chaos—it’s about **clarity, preparation, and power** through knowledge.

+- Civil disobedience tactics
+- Digital self-defense
+- Practical survival skills
+- Psychological ops & narrative disruption
+- Legal gray zones and strategic resistance
+- DIY ingenuity for living free in a locked-down world

+**Status:**
+📝 Writing: Complete
+🎨 Illustrations & Formatting: In progress
+📅 **Release Date:** *November 5th, 2025*
+> *Remember, remember…*

+This is **not** your father’s anarchist cookbook.
+It’s smarter.
+Sharper.
+Ethical.
+Strategic.
+And it’s coming for every regime that underestimated the educated.

+---